fluttermeetup/learn_dart_in_40_minutes/THANK-YOU.md

 Your support enables me to keep sharing knowledge and make programming more accessible to everyone.

+Should you have any questions/suggestions, please feel free to reach out to me via my LinkedIn: https://www.linkedin.com/in/yufeng-chen-ca/

 Stay connected and look out for more exciting resources!

 Best regards,